minio/docs/source/reference/minio-server/settings/object-lambda.rst

          Specify the opaque string or JWT authorization token to use for authenticating to the lambda webhook service.

-         You can specify the token for multiple Lambda target by appending a unique identifier ``_FUNCTIONNAME`` for each Object Lambda function.
+         You can specify the token for multiple Lambda targets by appending a unique identifier for each Object Lambda function.
          For example, the following command configures a token for two distinct Object Lambda webhook endpoints:

          .. code-block:: shell